-- Identify the Basic Concepts of Web & Markup Languages. - Develop web Applications using Scripting Languages & Frameworks. - Creating & Running Applications using JSP libraries. - Creating Our First Controller Working with and Displaying in Angular Js and Nested Forms with ngform. - Working with the Files in React JS and Constructing Elements with Data.
+- CO1.
+Identify the Basic Concepts of Web & Markup Languages. - CO2.
+Develop web Applications using Scripting Languages & Frameworks. - CO3.
+Creating & Running Applications using JSP libraries. - CO4.
+Creating Our First Controller Working with and Displaying in Angular Js and Nested Forms with ng-form. - CO5.
+Working with the Files in React JS and Constructing Elements with Data.